luphoria/pass_gen/README.md

 You should be greeted with a prompt.
 Simply follow the instructions it gives you.

 All of your user data is in `passwords.json`.
 This should go without saying, but don't share this with anyone.

+All password entries are automatically forced to ALL-UPPERCASE.
+All inputs from the user will automatically be treated according to what the code wants -- in other words, it's cASe iNsENsiTiVE!
 ### Credits
 luphoria - wrote everything